Statistical analysis and method to quantify the impact of measurement uncertainty on dynamic mode decomposition: CONCLUSIONS

 \section{CONCLUSIONS}

 This study addresses the critical challenge of assessing uncertainties propagated from system measurements in the context of Koopman-theoretic data-driven characterization of dynamical systems, particularly through the lens of dynamic mode decomposition (DMD).
 Recognizing the substantial impact of data quality on the efficacy of DMD, we introduced a novel analytical approach for quantifying uncertainties in each constituent element of the approximated Koopman operator.
 The proposed method focuses on numerically estimating the confidence levels for the elements in terms of the first and second moments of the pseudo-inverse of the data matrix and the matrix of time-shifted snapshots of the data.
 Through detailed numerical analyses, we demonstrated the effectiveness of our approach in characterizing the dynamics of a spring-mass system and a multi-machine power system.
-This work contributes valuable insights into quantifying the local uncertainty of the data-driven characterization of non-linear dynamical systems.
+This work contributes valuable insights into quantifying the local uncertainty of the data-driven characterization of nonlinear dynamical systems.

-While we focus on the first and second moments in this paper, the formulation we introduce is general--one can follow the same ideas to derive higher-order moments.
+While we focus on the first and second moments in this paper, the formulation we present is general and one can follow the same ideas to derive higher-order moments.
 For example, the third moment, \emph{skewness}, indicates any \emph{asymmetric leaning} to either left or right and might be of interest within the context of data-driven operator learning.
-We leave that exploration for future work.
+We leave that exploration for future work along with the derivation of the moments for non-normal cases.